furiousteabag/asmirnov.xyz/content/bjj.md

 #### vs Juan

 My first ever jiu-jitsu competition.
 Was super nervous.
 As I practiced very little wrestling so decided to pull guard almost immediately.
-After some defending from the ground, opponent just jumped on me in mount and was trying to choke me.
+After some defending from the ground, the opponent just jumped on me in the mount and was trying to choke me.
 I was able to shrimp out and retain guard, but it was already around 2 minutes into the fight and I was super washed out.
 After some time he did exactly the same thing and then he ezekieled me at 4:25.

 Problems: